Yod Pointing to the North Node: Nodal Apex Meaning

 What the North Node apex is trying to force

-With the Node at the apex, the growth direction itself will not stay still.
-Most charts put the Node somewhere that provides a stable target; a Yod on the Node keeps revising what that target is.
-The job here is not to reach a fixed destination.
+With the Node at the apex, the growth direction may not stay still.
+Many charts use the Node as a stable target; a Yod on the Node can keep revising what that target means.
+The job here is not to reach a fixed destination at all costs.
 It is to keep updating the map as new information arrives.

 What usually gets overcompensated